visitscotland/vs-design-system/frontend/src/components/elements/video/Video.md

   ```

   ## Accessibility
+- Ensure videos never begin playing on page load without the user's consent.
+This can confuse and distract users from using your product.

-- Preview of video length to help users understand how much time they will spend watching the video
+- Include the video length in a user-friendly format where possible to allow the user to understand how much time they will need to spend watching the video.

-- Preview image should ensure the play button is visible
+- The video preview image should be clear and not obstruct the play button.

+- The user should know what the video is about before being asked to watch so ensure titles are descriptive and concise.